 Powers and Abilities

 Ikaris possesses the conventional attributes of the Eternal race, including special abilities he's developed through millennia of rigorous discipline.
 Like that of all Eternals, his life force is augmented by cosmic energy giving him total mental control over every molecule of his physical form and bodily processes at all times, even when he is asleep or unconscious.
 Like all Eternals, Ikaris possesses superhuman strength.
-He can physically lift approximately 50 tons without using levitation to supplement his strength in any way.
+He can physically lift approximately 50-100+ tons without using levitation to supplement his strength in any way.
 His strength-level is higher than the vast majority of his species.
+It is stated his physical strength could even rival beings such as Thor and Gilgamesh.
 Ikaris is immune to aging.
 Cosmic Energy makes Ikaris's immune system invulnerable to all Earthly disease and malady.

 Should Ikaris be injured somehow, he could regenerate any injured or missing tissue, though the rate of each regeneration is incumbent upon the nature of the injury.
 Minor injuries heal quite fast while more extensive, severe injuries heal much more slowly.
 An Eternal can only die through an injury that disperses a significant portion of his body molecules, or if he is injured after his mental control over his body is somehow broken.
 He can resist temperature extremes through mental concentration.
 Cosmic energy bolsters Ikaris' metabolism so that he does easily tire from any physical exertion, though his stamina will eventually wane if he expends enough energy.
 Ikaris can levitate himself by mentally manipulating gravitons (subatomic particles carrying the force of gravitational attraction between atoms) around himself.
 He can also levitate other persons and objects, even while simultaneously levitating himself. well known to all Eternals for his flight prowess, Ikaris is able to fly via self-levitation at approximately 850 miles per hour (1.1 times the speed of sound), a rate of speed most other Eternals cannot match.